ahmedcali84/matrix/README.md

 # Matrix Operations

-This repository contains a collection of matrix operations implemented in C. The project demonstrates fundamental matrix operations such as addition, subtraction, multiplication, and transposition and implements a simple neural network.
+This repository contains a collection of matrix operations implemented in C. The project demonstrates fundamental matrix operations such as addition, subtraction, multiplication, and transposition.

 ## Table of Contents